How Much Does Epoxy Flooring Cost?

-If you're looking to upgrade your flooring system, you probably want to know what to expect price-wise before you reach out for a quote.
+If you're looking to upgrade your epoxy resin floor, you probably want to know what to expect price-wise before you reach out for a quote.
 There are so many factors to evaluate.
 Getting a rough estimate is a good first step.

 This guide is here to help you with that.
-Hopefully, after reading through the following, you'll have a better idea of the true cost of installing epoxy flooring and will be more informed when you get a quote.
+Hopefully, after reading through the following, you'll have a better idea of the true cost of installing a concrete epoxy flooring system and will be more informed when you get a quote.

 Cost of Epoxy Coatings